malthejorgensen/blagblogblag.com/_drafts/2016-03-11-Remote-debugging-with-rpdb2.md

 * You need to use the `bp` command to set a breakpoint, and the `bl` command to list the set breakpoints.
 The `b` command stops ("breaks") the program immediately, during execution.

+The prompt also doesn't evaluate expressions by default, so you can't do `print local_var`, instead you have to do `eval local_var` or `exec print local_var`.
+`eval` will try to evaluate the expression in the actual debugging prompt (where you're writing your commands), whereas `exec` will execute the statement in "debuggee" (the process being debugged) and printed output will also appear in the "debuggee" terminal window.

 Why the author didn't go with the conventions established with `pdb` is beyond me :|

 -----